-On June 1, 2022, the Company entered into an Original Issue Discount Senior Convertible Debenture (the "Note") totaling (i) \$55,000 aggregate principal amount of Note due June 1, 2023 based on \$1.00 for each \$0.90909 paid by the previous noteholder and (ii) five-year Common Stock Purchase Warrants ("Warrants') to purchase up to an aggregate of 110,000 shares of the Company's Common Stock at an exercise price of \$0.50 per share.
-The conversion price for the principal in connection with voluntary conversions by a holder of the convertible notes is \$0.50 per share.
+In July 2022, the Company entered into an Original Issue Discount Senior Convertible Debentures (the "July 2022 Notes") totaling (i) \$341,000 aggregate principal amount of Note (total of \$310,000 cash was received) due in various dates in July 2023 based on \$1.00 for each \$0.90909 paid by the previous noteholder and (ii) five-year Common Stock Purchase Warrants ("Warrants') to purchase up to an aggregate of 676,936 shares of the Company's Common Stock at an exercise price of \$0.50 per share.
+The conversion price for the principal in connection with voluntary conversions by the holders of the convertible notes is \$0.50 per share, subject to adjustment as provided therein, such as stock splits and stock dividends.